edezhic/prest/README.md

 ### what's next

 This is a hobby project and plans change on the fly, but there are things I'd likely work on or consider next:
-+ admin panel: logs, db explorer?
++ admin features: logs, db explorer?
 Only with auth + db features?
-Runtimes metrics?
+[Runtimes metrics](https://docs.rs/tokio/latest/tokio/runtime/struct.RuntimeMetrics.html#)?
 Schedule info?
 + file storage
 + i18n
 + register templates for different response codes?
 Or just use htmx-based error handling (and maybe redirects) in these cases?